Thank you, Scott Shannon, and thanks to all of you for being with us.

 They're talk show hosts.

-We do investigative journalism, we give opinion, we talk about you know other topics, sports, culture.
+We talk about other topics, sports, culture.

 Well, like the entire newspaper, including the editorial page.